WHO’s Annex 9 Supplement 7: Qualification of Temperature Controlled Storage Areas.

 - Design Qualification (DQ) – To ensure everything is going to meet the end users’ requirements.
 Not much point in starting to qualify/validated something under the wrong conditions or using the wrong equipment.
 Write and agree on a URS and protocol.

-- Installation qualification (IQ) – Making sure all your equipment (loggers, environmental chambers, Temperature mapping reports, etc) are within calibration limits and in good, reproducible working order.
+- Installation Qualification (IQ) – Make sure all your equipment (loggers, environmental chambers, Temperature mapping reports, etc) is within calibration limits and in good, reproducible working order.

 - Check that all controllers and sensors are correctly calibrated.

 - Carry out a temperature mapping of the storage area loaded as in normal operations.

 - Test and record temperature recovery following a door opening during normal operation.

 Qualification ReportWhen the PQ assessment has been completed, prepare a report.

 - Make sure that all of the sections included in the PQ protocol have been completed, signed, and dated.

 - Record all deviations from the installation drawings and specifications in the deviation report section.
 Make sure that each deviation is cross-referenced to the relevant sections of the PQ protocol.

 - Transcribe any handwritten notes made by the PQ team into the relevant sections of the report.